AdrianoR85/Advanced_SQL_Course/README.md

 - Recursive CTEs must include UNION ALL
 - CTEs often replace subqueries or derived tables

+### Best Practices
+- Rethink and refactor your CTEs before starting a new one.
+- Don't use more than 5 CTEs in one query; otherside, your code will be hard to understand and maintain.
+- Favor CTEs over deeply nested subqueries.
+- Test performance with large datasets.
+- Use descriptive names for CTEs.

 ### ❌ Attention
 We don’t use the ORDER BY clause directly in CTEs unless it's combined with a TOP or LIMIT clause, or you're using it inside a subquery that supports ordering.